odysseyindia/odyssey-tours/content/english/tim/itineraries/hidden-india/_index.md

     item:
       - type: city
         url: /destinations/india/states/gujarat/cities/balasinor/
+        title: Balasinor
         content: >-
           After breakfast, you drive two hours east to Balasinor, home to the charming Garden Palace, built in 1883 and now run as a heritage hotel by the present Nawab.
-Balasinor is just 25km away from the prehistoric site of Raiyoli, India's Jurassic Park, where the fossilized bones and eggs of dinosaurs can be seen.
+Balasinor is just 25km away from the prehistoric site of Raiyoli, India’s Jurassic Park, where the fossilized bones and eggs of dinosaurs can be seen.